dive-into-machine-learning/dive-into-machine-learning/README.md

 ## Recommended course

-**[Prof. Andrew Ng (Stanford)'s online course _Machine Learning_]( https://www.coursera.org/learn/machine-learning) is a free online course I saw recommended often.** I saw many people recommend this course emphatically.
+**[Prof. Andrew Ng's online course _Machine Learning_]( https://www.coursera.org/learn/machine-learning) is a free online course I've [seen](https://docs.google.com/document/d/1YN6BVdReNAYc8B0fjQ84yzDflqmeEPj7S0Xc-9_26R0/) [recommended](http://www.forbes.com/sites/anthonykosner/2013/12/29/why-is-machine-learning-cs-229-the-most-popular-course-at-stanford/) [often.](https://www.quora.com/How-do-I-learn-machine-learning-1/answer/Cory-Hicks-1) [And](https://www.quora.com/How-do-I-learn-machine-learning-1/answers/5673) [emphatically](https://www.quora.com/How-do-I-learn-machine-learning-1/answer/Xavier-Amatriain).**

 It's helpful if you decide on a pet project to play around with, as you go, so you have a way to apply your knowledge.
 You could use one of these [Awesome Public Datasets](https://github.com/caesar0301/awesome-public-datasets).
 And remember, IPython Notebook is your friend.